dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 </section>

-## Core libraries
+## Strings, collections, and other core functionality

-The Dart core libraries form a small but critical set of built-in functionality.
+The Dart core library forms a small but critical set of built-in functionality.
+This library is automatically imported into your Dart program.

 ### Collections